lzap/deagon/README.md

 }
 ```

-### Pseudo-random generator
+### Pseudo-Random Generator

 Generating names randomly does not guarantee uniqueness.
 There is, however, a
-technique called full cycle feedback register that ensures that two outputs
-never repeat for a given sequence of pseudorandom numbers until all numbers
+technique called a Linear Feedback Shift Register (LFSR) with a full-cycle
+polynomial that ensures no output is repeated until the entire sequence of
-are exhausted.
+numbers is exhausted.

-How it works, you pick a random integer between 1 and 2^25-2 (33,554,430) and
+It works by picking an integer between 1 and 2^25 - 2 (33,554,430) and passing
-pass it to a function which returns a random name and the next number in the
+it to a function.
+The function returns a random name and the next number in the
-full cycle sequence.
-You need to store the number somewhere (database) and the
+full-cycle sequence.
+You need to store this number, and the next time you call
-next time the function is called, use the stored number and repeat.
+the function, use the stored number to continue the sequence.

-This guarantees that two same names are only returned after 33,554,432 calls,
+This guarantees that the same name is only returned after 33,554,432 calls, so
-so there is plenty of names for everyone.
-This is guaranteed (and tested) to
+there are plenty of names for everyone.
+The sequence is guaranteed (and tested)
-never return a same name so there is no need to do uniqueness check.
+to never return the same name within a full cycle, so there is no need to
+perform an external uniqueness check.

-If you want more details, it is based on [Fibonacci linear feedback shift
+The implementation is based on a [Fibonacci linear feedback shift
 register](https://en.wikipedia.org/wiki/Linear_feedback_shift_register) with
-polynomial (tap 0x10002A3):

-	x^25 + x^10 + x^8 + x^6 + x^2 + x + 1.
+the polynomial `x^25 + x^10 + x^8 + x^6 + x^2 + x + 1` (tap `0x10002A3`).

+Within the sequence, there are exactly 66,046 instances where a generated name
-There is exactly 66046 states when given name or surname is the same as the
+has the same given name or surname as the name from the previous state.
+This is
-previous state.
-Fun fact - due to nature of the pseudorandom generator, these
+not a flaw but a mathematical property of the LFSR sequence.
+Fun fact: due to
+the structure of the name lists, these repetitions only occur with the names
-names are only: Aaron, Wilma, Aaberg and Zywiec (the last and the first of
+Aaron, Wilma, Aaberg, and Zywiec (the first and last entries of the first name
-firstnames and surnames).
-There is a boolean flag that will cause these names
-with she same firstname or surname to be skipped.
+and surname lists).
+A boolean flag is available in the `PseudoRandomName`
+function to skip these entries if a strictly unique first and last name is
+required between consecutive calls.

 ## Contributing